 Alcohol Good Or Bad?

-Cigarette smoking has been closely associated with cancer especially lung and bronchitis.
-The link between nicotine and cancer was long-established years ago.
+Cigarette smoking has been closely associated with lung cancer and bronchitis.
+The link between cigarettes and cancer was long-established years ago.
 Wine though not widely known to most has the same effects.
-70% of the USA population have no idea alcohol has ties to cancer.
+70% of the US population has no idea alcohol has ties to cancer.
 Women who drink wine are said to be at a higher risk of developing breast cancer in the course of their lives.
 So just how many cigarettes are equal to a bottle of wine?

-According to a study in Journal BMC Public Health, the lifetime cancer risk the body is exposed to, by a 750ml bottle of wine taken weekly is equivalent to smoking 10 cigarettes a week for women and 5 cigarettes for women.
+According to a study in Journal BMC Public Health, the lifetime cancer risk the body is exposed to, by a 750ml bottle of wine taken weekly is equivalent to smoking 10 cigarettes a week for men and 5 cigarettes for women.

 Research and Findings

 A British research team from three universities set out to compare drinking wine and smoking cigarettes on cancer risk in an effort to raise awareness about the relationship between alcohol and cancer.

-Wine spikes cancer risk in women more than in men because of the high correlation between alcohol and breast cancer.
+Wine increases cancer risk in women more than in men because of the high correlation between alcohol and breast cancer.
 Women who consume a glass of wine daily have a 7% higher risk of cancer than women who don’t and those who took 2 glasses were at 20% breast cancer risk.
 In the USA women consume 57% of total wine bottles and Americans spent about $71 billion on wine in 2018.

 Because alcohol is a carcinogen, there hasn’t been a clear indication of its influence on cancer.
 The study based its results on cancer risk only without looking into other factors e.g. age, family history, medical history of possible previous cancer indicators, diet, and environmental exposure of subjects.
 However, it is still important for people to be aware of the carcinogenic effects of wine which are rarely considered.